tbrodbeck/timelogging/README.md

 Additionally, you can also create a custom formatting for the `log` function.
 This method also helps avoiding to log unnecessary import imformation of other libraries because the function can be set up later.

-You can also add the current day within the timestamp:

 ```python3
 from timelogging
 log = timelogging.getLog('%Y-%m-%d %H:%M:%S')